 - You don’t know what a pull buoy is.

 - You’re doing some hopping movement down the lane or have to stand up.

 - You’re wearing a mask.

 - You’re wearing a shower cap.
 Or a bubble cap.

 - Or a towel.
-I swear there’s a woman in Carrick who wears a towel in the water.
+I swear there’s a woman in my local pool who wears a towel in the water.

 - You hold your nose when you go under water.